-In my experience with the Southern Gas Association (SGA), we conduct a four (4) day "Pipeline Design" Workshop.
-The focus of the Workshop is to present, in a classroom environment, a set of objective driven training lessons (content) on pipeline design topics.
+In my experience working with industry clients, I conduct a two-day (2) day "Mentoring and Skill Evaluator" Workshop.
+The focus of the Workshop is to present to OQ Evaluators, in a classroom environment, a set of objective-driven training lessons (content) addressing the elements of an effective OQ evaluation.
 The Learners knowledge is tested (again, let's call it assessed) to ensure they understand the learning objectives, but not with a traditional written test.